Neighbours 30th Anniversary: Cast

 Singer Goodrem was confirmed a returnee on 25 November 2014, days following Charleston and Smith's announced return.
 Goodrem publicised her reprisal of Nina Tucker herself via posts on Twitter and Instagram, one of which read, "I am so excited to be making a guest appearance as my character Nina for Neighbours special 30th anniversary."
 Herbison said of production's decision to bring her back, "It's only natural that music would somehow be involved.
 Having Delta join us for this momentous occasion is the icing on the cake, we are delighted."
-He later called her return "sweet" and announced that her new song, "Only Human", would be sung "especially" for Neighbours on-screen.
+He later called her return sweet and announced that her new song, "Only Human", would be sung "especially" for Neighbours on-screen.
 Goodrem felt "very very blessed" to be back.
 Nina performs as the closing act of the Erinsborough festival.

 Television personality Matt Preston was invited to cameo as a celebrity guest for the anniversary.
 Preston admitted that he had been waiting seven years to be on Neighbours and it was third on his bucket list, with his other two aspirations to be on Rove and to win a Logie.
 He called his other two wishes "easy compared to getting on this show" and said that being on Neighbours was a dream of his.
-He admitted that before filming, he found the prospect of acting "terrifying".
+He admitted that before filming, he found the prospect of acting very terrifying.
 Nell Feeney, who previously played Janelle Timmins, was also invited by producers to return to the show with a "warm welcome".
-Fletcher said that inviting Feeney back to the cast was a "great pleasure".
+Fletcher said that inviting Feeney back to the cast was a pleasure.
 Feeney confirmed to viewers that Janelle was still married to Allan Steiger (Joe Clements) and that they are now living in Cairns.
-Fletcher said that seeing Feeney on set brought "a big smile" onto his face.
+Fletcher said that seeing Feeney on set made him smile.

 Character Tom Ramsay (Files) comes back to Erinsborough after a twenty-year absence.
 Tom returns for his grand-nephew Daniel's wedding, but Files thought that his character's return "came out of nowhere", however was still grateful for the invite back.
 Files' laughed at the script's excuse for Tom's return, being he flew down after being at a nearby plumbing factory.
-Of returning, Files said that being back on the set felt "the same, but so different" and he noted that he recognised much of the crew.
-He also wished Neighbours a "great big happy birthday".
-Returnee Paul Keane, playing original character Des Clarke, compared returning to the serial with sliding into "an old pair of slippers" and called the experience "weird, but great, different, but the same".
-Dennis called Keane's return a "blast from the past" and the two were reunited after 22 years apart.
+Of returning, Files said that being back on the set felt similar, but also different, and he noted that he recognised much of the crew.
+Returnee Paul Keane, playing original character Des Clarke, compared returning to the serial with sliding into an old pair of slippers and called the experience "weird, but great, different, but the same".
+Dennis called Keane's return a blast from the past and the two were reunited after 22 years apart.
 Keane joked that the 30-year anniversary made him feel old.
 Herbison thought that having Des back was "pretty legendary".